mvklumpp/Blackbirds/README.md

 ## Code

-NAME.R – Code to replicate the statistical analyses and plots
+NAME.R – Code to replicate the statistical analyses and figures

 ## Data